giselleRoss/giselleRoss/README.md

 I'm a Software Developer in the Tampa Bay area, and I take immense pride in my work.
 I always strive to give my best and find creative solutions to problems.
 It's like solving a fun puzzle every day! 🧩

 - :seedling: Working on enhancing my skillset and building out projects.
-- :seedling: Working on enhancing my skillset and building out projects.

-- :zap: In my free time, I enjoy spending time outdoors with my husband and 2 dogs, reading a good book that I can learn from, and trying new vegan recipes.
+- :zap: In my free time, I enjoy spending time outdoors with my husband and 3 dogs, reading a good book that I can learn from, and trying new vegan recipes.

 - :mailbox:How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-GiselleRoss-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/gisellerosstech/)